webis-de/small-text/docs/components/training.rst

 What if we want to early stop based on either one of two conditions?
 For example, if validation loss does not change during the last 3 checks or training accuracy crosses `0.99`?
-This can be easily done by using :py:class:`SequentialEarlyStopping` which sequentially applies a list of early stopping handlers.
+This can be easily done by using :py:class:`EarlyStoppingOrCondition` which sequentially applies a list of early stopping handlers.

 .. testcode::

-   from small_text.training.early_stopping import EarlyStopping, SequentialEarlyStopping
+   from small_text.training.early_stopping import EarlyStopping, EarlyStoppingOrCondition from small_text.training.metrics import Metric

-   early_stopping = SequentialEarlyStopping([
+   early_stopping = EarlyStoppingOrCondition([
-       EarlyStopping('val_loss', patience=3),
+       EarlyStopping(Metric('val_loss'), patience=3),
-       EarlyStopping('train_acc', threshold=0.99)
+       EarlyStopping(Metric('train_acc', lower_is_better=False), threshold=0.99)
    ])

-:py:class:`SequentialEarlyStopping`  returns `True`, i.e. triggers an early stop, iff at least one of the early stopping handlers within the given list returns `True`.
+:py:class:`EarlyStoppingOrCondition`  returns `True`, i.e. triggers an early stop, iff at least one of the early stopping handlers within the given list returns `True`.
+Similarly, we have :py:class:`EarlyStoppingAndCondition` which stops only when all of the early stopping handlers return `True`.

 Implementations
 ---------------